Patton poster

 The inciting incident occurs at 20 minutes when Patton assumes command of demoralized II Corps and immediately transforms the unit with iron discipline and his distinctive leadership style, setting the stage for his campaign across North Africa..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 42 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Patton slaps a shell-shocked soldier in a field hospital, calling him a coward.
+This indicates the protagonist's commitment to Patton slaps a shell-shocked soldier in a field hospital, calling him a coward.
 This impulsive act of "discipline" becomes a career-threatening scandal that will haunt him throughout the rest of the film., moving from reaction to action.

 The Collapse moment at 128 minutes (74% through) represents the emotional nadir.
 Here, Patton is relieved of command of Third Army for his statements about former Nazis.
 The warrior who saved the Battle of the Bulge is stripped of his army - a death of purpose and identity., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.